5. A sermon on faith and works, 2:14-26

 ti "What" - Interrogative pronoun.
 "What ......?"

 to afeloV "good is it" - the gain, value, advantage.
+Nominative subject.
 "What use is it", Phillips.

 adelfoi mou "my brothers" - In James, often used to start a new unit of teaching.
 "Brothers and sisters", NRSV.

 tiV "a man" - a certain.
+Interrogative.
 An imaginary someone, stylistic; "If someone".

 legh/ (legw) pres. subj. "claims" - says.
 The present tense is durative so possibly "keeps on claiming."

 ecein (ecw) pres. inf. "to have" - to have.
-The infinitive introduces a dependent statement expressing what a person may claim; "says that he has faith"
+The infinitive introduces an object clause / dependent statement of indirect speech expressing what a person may claim; "says that he has faith"

 pistin (iV ewV) "faith" - faith.
 The options: i] The most likely option is "faith" as in 2:1, dependence on, reliance on the faithfulness of God realized in Christ; ii] Even though anarthrous, possibly "the Christian faith to which every Christian convert belongs", a sense "indicated" by "claims to have faith", Dibelius (although "claims/says" probably only indicates that "James questions the reality of the faith", Moo); iii] Possibly the OT sense of "loyalty to God"; iv] Finally, the outside possibility that it means "piety".